Proteus: Adaptive Robotic Gripper

-Master's Thesis: A novel underactuated planar robotic gripper with improved small cylinder grasping and collision robustness
+Master's Thesis: A novel force-proprioceptive underactuated robotic gripper with improved small cylinder grasping and collision robustness

 Affiliation: